Topknots on boys and girls. Talk of cocaine tours. Electronic music pulsing by the pool.

 I had come to Santa Marta after spending a few glorious days in Riohacha, Cabo de la Vela and Punta Gallinas.
 Sure, there were backpackers in those places too.
 But Santa Marta, a popular base for visiting Tayrona National Park’s famous beaches, felt like too much.
 Too much of the same hostel conversation, too much of the same people headed to the same places.

 Mompós wasn’t exactly unheard of – a Google search turns up reasonably detailed travel stories in NYT, The Telegraph, and the Guardian – but I took as a good sign that the first hostel staff I spoke to didn’t know how to get there from Santa Marta, while the second, on hearing that I planned to head there, lit up.
 “It’s fantastic!
 Not enough people make the effort to go,” she said.

 Coupled with the fact that I would run into the Colombian long weekend crowd, scooting out of Santa Marta and skipping Tayrona seemed like a good idea.
 This was Caribbean Colombia.
-There would be other nice beaches.
+There would be chances to visit other nice beaches.

-I wasn’t sure how much I would like Mompós, officially known as Santa Cruz de Mompox.
-People have described it as Cartagena without the crowds, an astonishingly well preserved architectural jewel, a forgotten city that was magic realism brought to life, immortalised by Gabriel Garcia Marquez, who adored the Rio Magdalena, the sinuous river that was a key waterway for trade.
+Mompós, officially known as Santa Cruz de Mompox., has been described as Cartagena without the crowds, an astonishingly well preserved architectural jewel, a forgotten city that was magic realism brought to life, immortalised by Gabriel Garcia Marquez, who adored the Rio Magdalena, the sinuous river that was a key waterway for trade.

 Sitting in the middle of the river, Mompós was one of colonial era Colombia’s most important cities until silting made the river less ideal for transporting goods.
 Its glory days have ended, but its forgotten status helped preserve the town’s architecture.
 Its historic centre has UNESCO World Heritage site status – in Colombia, the only other colonial site to hold that honour is Cartagena.